-On the west side of Route 31, the Industrial Zone encompasses the properties identified as lots #26, #27, #28 and #29 on Tax Map sheet R-1.
+On the west side of Route 31, the Industrial Zone encompasses the properties

-- (1) Adequate parking for workers and visitors. - (2) Minimum setback of one hundred (100) feet from any State accepted highway. - (3) Side or rear truck facilities. - (4) Appropriate landscape. - (5) Minimum sideline setbacks of fifty (50) feet on both sides, one-half of which may be used for driveways. - (6) No building or set of buildings may occupy more than thirty percent (30%) of its lot nor shall it occupy more than sixty percent (60%) of its frontage if the front yard is less than 100 feet deep.
+- c.
+Application for the building permits in the Industrial Districts must show the following: - (1) Adequate parking for workers and visitors. - (2) Minimum setback of one hundred (100) feet from any State accepted highway. - (3) Side or rear truck facilities. - (4) Appropriate landscape. - (5) Minimum sideline setbacks of fifty (50) feet on both sides, one-half of which may be used for driveways. - (6) No building or set of buildings may occupy more than thirty percent (30%) of its lot nor shall it occupy more than sixty percent (60%) of its frontage if the front yard is less than 100 feet deep.